kasemka/minitalk/README.md

 The server is launched first, and after being launched it displays its PID.

-The client needs as arguments the server PID and the string that should be sent.
+The client needs as arguments the server PID and the string that should be sent (should be run in another terminal).

 Once the string has been received, the server displays it.